-FALL WINTER SPRING

-Junior Year

-Physics 100A Physics 100B Physics 100C

-Physics 110A Math 110A Restricted Elective

-Chemistry 140A Chemistry 140B Physics 120A

-Chemistry 143A

-Senior Year

-Physics 130A Physics 130B Biology 102

-Physics 120B Physics 131 Biology 110C

-Biology 110A Biology 110B Chemistry 131 Physics 153

-Mathematics 120 is recommended.

-Physics Major and Specialization in Biophysics-Premedical The upper-division program is essentially the same as the standard physics major with some modification to provide the education in biology and chemistry needed for the study of medicine.
+FALL WINTER SPRING Junior Year Physics 100A Physics 110A Chemistry 140A Chemistry 143A Physics 100B Math 110A Chemistry 140B Physics 100C Restricted Elective Physics 120A Senior Year Physics 130A Physics 120B Biology 110A Physics 130B Physics 131 Biology 110B Chemistry 131 Biology 102 Biology 110C Physics 153 Physics Major with Specialization in Biophysics-Premedical The upper-division program is essentially the same as the standard physics major with some modification to provide the education in biology and chemistry needed for the study of medicine.
 Students entering the program with backgrounds deficient in mathematics or chemistry will be required to remedy the deficiency in their junior year.
-The consequent rearrangement of the upperdivision program will be devised by consultation between the student and the departmental adviser for biophysics.
-The following courses are required for the physics major with specialization in biophysics-premedical: (a) Lower-division preparation required: Natural Science or Physics 2A-B-C, or Physics 3A-B-C-D, or Science 4A-B-C and 4BL or 4CL; Natural Science 2D-2DL-2F-2FL, or Science 3A-3AL-3B-3BL; and Natural Science 2E.
-Mathematics 2A-B-C-D-E.
+The consequent rearrangement of the upper-division program will be devised by consultation between the student and the departmental adviser for biophysics.
+The following courses are required for the physics major with specialization in biophysics-premedical: (a) Lower division: